 I don’t know about you, but I have a thing for zoos.
 It always mesmerizes me to see different creatures up close.
 Safari World consists of 2 areas, Safari Park and Marine Park.
 The first one is a huge area where you can watch animals walking freely.
 A bus will get you around there for a good 30-minute adventure.
 The latter is where you can see other protected animals.
 There are shows to definitely enjoy.
 It was worth visiting!
 The newly opened cafe is a must visit.
 I had a delicious lava cake and bubble tea there.

 Tip 4: Take a Grab taxi to get there.
 This app is legit and the price is fixed and reasonable.
 My husband and I never had a bad experience with the drivers.

 What makes this road popular is I guess it’s packed with cheap accommodations and a variety of shops, diners, and other establishments.
 This becomes lively at night.
 Lots of foreigners.

 Here’s a good place to try some Thai dishes/ street food and shop for Thai silk.
 We bought some Thai delicacies here as souvenirs.

 To conclude our trip, we headed to this mall to buy some clothes (okay, just mine LOL) at a reasonable price.
 It was quite busy with both locals and tourists.
 Haggling was part of the fun for me.

 The trip was fun-filled and fascinating.
 Bangkok is a worth visiting city.
-You can see short videos and more photos on my Instagram.

 How was your Bangkok trip?
 Share your tips!